Vermont Mesothelioma Lawyer

 Even after the Environmental Protection Agency (EPA) issued the first official reports linking asbestos exposure to lung cancer and mesothelioma, Ruberoid and the follow-on entity, GAF Corporation, kept mining operations running until 1993.

-Miners risked asbestos exposure, but many other industries in the state used asbestos and put workers at risk:
+Many industries in the state used asbestos and put workers at risk.
+These are some specific examples:

 Paper Mills and Plywood Companies